matrixorigin/matrixone/pkg/common/arenaskl/README.md

 Fast, lock-free, arena-based Skiplist implementation in Go that supports iteration in both directions.

+Since this is pebble's internal lib, matrixone copied it and modified it to support some features and make it easier to use in matrixone.

 ## Advantages

 Arenaskl offers several advantages over other skiplist implementations: